Kenya mall siege 'over' but death toll unclear

 "There are several bodies trapped in the rubble, including the terrorists," Kenyatta said.
 At the weekend, he had said there were between 10 and 15 militants holed up in the mall.

 Several foreigners of many nationalities have already been named among the dead.
-The mall was a favorite with expatriates.
+The mall was a favourite with expatriates.

 It is unclear how many foreigners may still be missing.